MiguelFragoso/GettingCleaningData/README.md

 ## Summary

-The goal is to prepare tidy data that can be used for later analysis, and the end result is shown in the file *tidy.txt*.
+The goal is to prepare tidy data that can be used for later analysis, and the end result is the file *tidyDataSet.txt*.
 I had created a R script called *run_analysis.R* that does the following:

 1. Download the dataset if it does not already exist in the working directory